google/timesketch/docs/developers/frontend-development.md

 ## Frontend-ng development

-When developing the `frontend-ng` you use the VueJS frontend server.
+When developing the `frontend-ng` you use the Vue.js frontend server.
 Changes will be picked up automatically as soon as a `.vue` file is saved without having to rebuild the frontend or even refresh your browser.

 ### Install dependencies